raspberrypi/documentation/usage/terminal.md

 * `mv`: This moves a file and places it at the specified location (so where `cp` performs a 'copy-paste', `mv` performs a 'cut-paste').
 The usage is similar to `cp`, so `mv ~/fileA /home/otherUser/` would move the file `fileA` from your home directory to that of the user otherUser.
 * `rm`: This will remove the specified file (or directory when used with `-r`).
 Be careful with this!
 Files deleted in this way are mostly gone for good!
 * `mkdir`: This makes a new directory, e.g. `mkdir newDir` would create the directory `newDir` in the present working directory.
-* `rmdir`: The will remove an empty directory, e.g. `mkdir oldDir` will remove the directory `oldDir` only if it is empty.
+* `rmdir`: The will remove an empty directory, e.g. `rmdir oldDir` will remove the directory `oldDir` only if it is empty.
 * `cat`: Lists the contents of file(s), e.g. `cat thisFile` will display the contents of `thisFile`.

 ## Finding out about a command